 Then is Now

-These paintings fuse figure and landscape into single organisms.
-Bodies recline into hillsides.
+Having a sister with life long health struggles has made an ever present vail of the cycles of living and dying, the earth cycles in this way continually provide a map of how to allow the chaos of such powerful change.
+I have a deep desire to create visionary work to find a visual language that can convey personal transformation through connection to our environments.
 Architectural elements appear in these natural environments.
 A sense of place fades in and out of the wild elements.
 Thick, raw and intentionally composed marks build upon thin layers of wash to provide depth of texture in paint.
 Personal photographs as well as imagery and works of art from magazines and books are used to construct rudimentary collages.
 Form, color, marks and images are pulled from the collage onto the painted canvas.
-As the paintings evolve on canvas I include visual solutions that appear in my daily life.
-Within worlds of neutrals and skin tones, surprising rust orange lays next to midnight blue as it stretches beneath greyed violets that were pulled in from a fall sunset.
+As the paintings evolve on I include visual solutions that appear in my daily life.

-Motion and glitches create a shifting of perspective in these works.
-A limb being held by stone in one area moves into a dissolved break in the view with a robin’s egg blue junk yard wooden box on the other side of it.
+Motion and glitches create a shifting of perspective in my works.
+A limb being held by stone in one area dissolves into an aged junk yard box.
 The space around the image isn't empty air but consciousness made substance.
-The sense of space is provided by far off distant views in one corner and near horizon lines in the other.
+The sense of environment is provided by far off distant views in one corner and near horizon lines in the other.
+My work is offering a visual field for the viewer to contemplate the sensations of being a conscious human.

 “A Way” Artist Statement